-OPEB expense recognized by the Authority for the fiscal year ended June 30, 2020, related to ERS MIPC amounted to \$3.1 million.
+OPEB expense as included in the actuarial report for the fiscal years ended June 30, 2021 and 2020, related to ERS MIPC amounted to \$5.9 million and \$3.1 million, respectively.

 Because all participants in the ERS MIPC are inactive, there are no deferred inflows and outflows as any changes due to changes in actuarial assumptions or economic or demographic gains and losses are recognized immediately during the measurement year.
-However, a deferred outflow has been recognized only for the amount of the benefit payments made by the Authority subsequent to the measurement date, which amounted to \$3.7 million during fiscal year 2020, which has been recognized as a reduction of the total OPEB liability in the fiscal year ended June 30, 2020.
+However, a deferred outflow has been recognized only for the amount of the benefit payments made by the Authority subsequent to the measurement date, which amounted to \$3.6 million during fiscal year 2021, which will be recognized as a reduction of the total OPEB liability in the fiscal year ended June 30, 2022.

-Additional information on ERS is provided in its standalone financial statements for the fiscal year ended June 30, 2019, a copy of which can be obtained from the Employees' Retirement System of the Commonwealth of Puerto Rico, P.O.
+Additional information on ERS is provided in its standalone financial statements, a copy of which can be obtained from the Employees' Retirement System of the Commonwealth of Puerto Rico, P.O.
 Box 42004, San Juan PR 00940-2004.